Complete Guide to Credit Card Processing Fees (2026)

 What Are Credit Card Processing Fees?

-When a customer pays with a credit card, there’s more to it than just swiping or tapping.
-Credit card processing fees are the behind-the-scenes costs that come with every transaction, and they’re divided among a few key players involved in the payment process.
+When a customer pays with a credit card, there’s more happening than just a swipe or tap.
+These behind-the-scenes fees are split among several key players involved in completing the transaction.

-• Interchange Fees: These go to the bank that issued the customer’s card.
-Think of it as the bank’s cut for facilitating the transaction.
+• Interchange Fees: Paid to the cardholder’s issuing bank as compensation for handling the transaction.

-• Assessment Fees: Card networks like Visa and Mastercard charge these fees to keep their systems running smoothly.
+• Assessment Fees: Charged by card networks like Visa and Mastercard to maintain and operate their payment systems.

-• Markup Fees: This is where your payment processor or merchant service provider earns their profit.
+• Markup Fees: The portion your payment processor or merchant service provider keeps as their profit.

 Enjoy low rates, no hidden fees, and customized solutions that fit your business perfectly.
 Don’t wait – explore your options today!